adrienjoly/adrienjoly.github.io/talks/index.md

 ## Ideas for future talks

-Your feedbac, suggestions and encouragements are welcome!
+Your feedback, suggestions and encouragements are welcome!

 - How to refactor with confidence => readable PRs, tests, diagrams, static code analysis, comparing traces of fynction calls and abstract syntax trees
 - How to have all side-projects from Github automatically attached to your personal domain name